JustinIke/justinike.com/_posts/2020-02-03-creating-a-free-blog-with-jekyll.md

 ---
 ```

 Once you've made a new markdown post, it will automatically be added to your local website!
-Jekyll does this by using the language Liquid to create page templates and pull front matter from your posts.
+Jekyll does this by using the Liquid lanuage to create page templates and pull front matter from your posts.
 To actually have all these changes go on the internet, you'll have to host your website somewhere.

 ## Hosting